etchoum9519/KapaTool.update-2.1/README.md

     • and whether the program should avoid empty Boxes.

 > [!TIP]
-> You can also attribute colors to projects.
+> Colors can also be attributed to projects.

 <p align="center">
   <img width="800" height="200" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/2cab8fbf-aab1-4621-a6f0-01b4a86d3719">
 </p>

 <img align="right" width="380" height="200" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/ab94e7a9-1c1a-40ec-9058-f2a6d8a237b0">
-Projects can be assigned to employees.
+Specific projects can also be assigned to employees.
 The program follows the specified parameters exactly.
-Because both departments switchgear manufacture and kiln construction are preferred,some employees could sometimes become no project attributed.
-This situation can be averted by checking the box „AUTOMATIC FILL“, so that all remaining work projects are automatically distributed.
+Because both departments switchgear manufacture and kiln construction are preferred, some employees could sometimes become no project attributed.
+This situation can be averted by checking the box „AUTOMATIC FILL“, so that all remaining work projects are automatically distributed by orders of availabilities.
 <br> <br>
 The following informations may prove to be helpful for the correct allocation of capacities.